 The continuing rise of e-commerce has accelerated what Newmark calls “the other big-box boom.”
 Namely, it has increased the need for certain types of packaging, including corrugated boxes, which represent more than 80% of online-order packaging.
 That need is expected to intensify in the coming years, and with it a need for industrial space to support these operations.

-“Nationally, nearly 407 billion square feet of corrugated product was churned out in 2020 as online orders spiked during the pandemic, and demand is likely to remain elevated,” writes Lisa DeNight, Newmark’s national director of industrial research.
-“Based on current space utilization of top corrugated occupiers, Newmark estimates that an extra 250,000 square feet of direct industrial space for every additional 1.0 billion square feet of corrugated product could be needed to accommodate annual growth.”
+“Nationally, nearly 407 billion square feet of corrugated product was churned out in 2020 as online orders spiked during the COVID-19 pandemic, and demand is likely to remain elevated,” writes Lisa DeNight, Newmark’s national director of industrial research.
+“Based on current space utilization of top corrugated occupiers, Newmark estimates that an extra 250,000 square feet of direct industrial real estate space for every additional 1.0 billion square feet of corrugated product could be needed to accommodate annual growth.”

 In response to increased demand and to locate closer to clients, companies across the packaging industry are expanding their manufacturing and warehouse/distribution footprints, writes DeNight.
 These occupiers often have specific building requirements such as heavy power for manufacturing processes, along with access to rail, which is an economical mode for transporting bulky, low-cost materials.